 - Recognition of commercial income;

 - Presentation of the Group’s income statement;

-Conclusions relating to going concern: In this part Auditors have reviewed the statements that have provided by the Directors of the company.
-As we know that an organization is meant to be a going concern.
-So, auditors are checking here whether the directors have used the accounting standard keeping in mind that the company is a going concern.
-Also, auditors have checked the uncertainties and company’s ability to continue for at least the next 12 months forward.
-As per Deloitte, they have nothing to add or draw attention related to that
+Conclusions relating to going concerned: In this part, Auditors have reviewed the statements that have provided by the Directors of the company as we know that an organization is meant to be a going concern.
+So, auditors are checking here whether the directors have used the accounting standard, keeping in mind that the company is a going concern.
+Also, auditors have checked the uncertainties and the company’s ability to continue for at least the next 12 months forward.
+As per Deloitte, they have nothing to add or draw attention related to that.

-Principal Risk and Viability Statement: In this portion, Deloitte mentioned their views on what kind to risks and statements are mentioned by directors and how they are being mitigated.
+Principal Risk and Viability Statement: In this portion, Deloitte mentioned their views on what kind of risks and statements are mentioned by directors and how they are being mitigated.
 Auditors have checked the statements of Directors that how the prospects of groups are assessed by them and for that what and how they have taken the time frame.
-Auditors also want to examine whether the Directors have an explanation on how the liabilities of companies will be met by the firm in the future.
-Auditors want the Directors to disclose about any such liabilities which can have an issue in the future.
-Based on that they prepare a report.
+Auditors also want to examine whether the Directors have an explanation of how the liabilities of companies will be met by the firm in the future.
+Auditors want the Directors to disclose any such liabilities, which can have an issue in the future.
+Based on that, they prepare a report.
 Deloitte confirms that they have nothing material to report.

-Above we have taken an audit report sample example of one US company which is compliant as per GAAP and one UK company which is as per IFRS compliant.
-Though the principal of both the reports is same the report for UK company is showing elaborative information and providing the explanation of all the key audit matters which should be quite helpful in making an independent view of the firm by an analyst.
+Above, we have taken an audit report sample example of one US company that is compliant as per GAAP and one UK company, which is as per IFRS compliant.
+Though the principal of both the reports is the same, the report for UK company is showing elaborative information and providing an explanation of all the critical audit matters, which should be quite helpful in making an independent view of the firm by an analyst.

 This has been a guide to Audit Report Examples.
 Here we discuss Types of Audit report opinion and Sample Audit Report examples, including Facebook, Tesco Plc.
 You can learn more about financing from the following articles –